 With just a few hours before our return to London we head over to the 13th arrondissement to check out another of our twitter followers suggestions, the #TOURPARIS13.
 The project had been curated by Paris art gallery, Galerie Itinerrance who invited over 100 street artists from around the world to re-decorate a nine-storey Paris tower block due to be demolished at the end of the year.

-As our time in Paris was running out we decided to leave the queue but agreed we would have to return to Paris and the tower again before it's demolition.
-We did however manage to capture a number of images of the work on the buildings exterior, which we have shared here.
-We made our way toward Gare du Nord to catch our return train, and what better ways to finish our 24 hour trip to the city that with this huge piece from Invader we clocked right next to the station.
+As the clock was ticking our time in Paris was running out we decided to leave the queue but agreed we would have to return to Paris to revisit the tower again before it's demolition.
+Before we left we did manage to capture a number of images of the street art work painted onto the buildings exterior, which we have shared here.
+With our time in Paris up we made our way toward Gare du Nord station to catch our return Eurostar train back to London, and what better ways to finish our 24 hour trip to the city that with this huge piece from street artist Invader which we clocked right next to the train station!

-You've read our #WhenInParis story, now Eurostar want to hear yours!
+You've read our #WhenInParis stories, now Eurostar want to hear yours!
 Head over to the Eurostar website and share your Paris stories with them for the chance to win tickets for two to Paris or Brussels!
 To enter the competition, share you Paris story over on their site here.
-Good Luck!
+(Competition is now closed) Good Luck!